 5. When can we begin spending money from the budget?

-You are able to access your funds after Student Government Association has notified you of your approved allocation.
+You can access your funds after the Student Government Association has notified you of your approved allocation, and you have submitted an approved Budget Request.

 6. How Do I Spend Club Money?